Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-Here is another example, where we exit at the first failure (could be useful in some rare cases like [Continuous Integration](/cucumber/continuous-integration/) when fast feedback is important).
+Here is an example in which we exit at the first failure (which could be useful in some cases like [Continuous Integration](/cucumber/continuous-integration/), where fast feedback is important).

 ```ruby
 After do |s|